ankane/distribute_reads/README.md

 users = distribute_reads { User.where(orders_count: 1) } # not executed yet
 ```

-Call `to_a` inside the block ensure the query runs on a replica.
+Call `to_a` inside the block to ensure the query runs on a replica.

 ```ruby
 users = distribute_reads { User.where(orders_count: 1).to_a }